-KU Libraries’ Shulenburger Office of Scholarly Communication & Copyright is happy to assist KU faculty, staff, and students with questions concerning copyright and fair use of copyrighted materials, in consultation with the KU Office of the General Counsel as needed.
-Contact us at firstname.lastname@example.org for assistance.
+KU Libraries’ Shulenburger Office of Scholarly Communication & Copyright is available to assist KU faculty, staff, and students with questions concerning copyright, including fair use.
+Contact firstname.lastname@example.org for assistance.

 The following resources are helpful places to begin considering copyright in the context of teaching.
 Additional resources may be found in adjacent boxes as well as on the Using Copyrighted Works in Scholarship tab on this guide.

 The web as we understand it depends on linking to other sites.
 Otherwise, every page would be a cul-de-sac, unconnected to other pages, and the Internet would cease to function.
 Luckily, linking doesn't violate copyright, with a couple of important exceptions (see below for more information).
 Generally, neither permission nor a fair use analysis are necessary when linking to legally available content.
 This is massively helpful, both for regular web use as well as in teaching.

 A very common example: instructors frequently assign articles from KU Libraries databases, which are licensed for use of KU students, faculty, and staff.
 Rather than downloading the pdf of an article and uploading that copy to Blackboard, provide the permalink from the item record and direct students to log in to their KU Libraries account and retrieve the article.
 This is a better practice from a copyright point of view, and helps reveal usage of resources, which informs subscription renewals and cancellations.

 When is linking not OK?

 Information presented in this box is adapted from Linking to Copyrighted Materials by the Digital Media Law Project, hosted by the Berkman-Klein Center for Internet and Society at Harvard University, CC-BY-NC-SA.